-Feature · Critical Habitat Feature Y/N Regularly Found in Aol?
-Significant Population in Aol?
-Elymus farctus ssp.
-Bessarabicus (Thinopyrum bessarabicum) Critically Endangered Red Book of Vascular Plants of Romania Not Assessed This species was recorded on the beach within the Project Aol during flora transect surveys conducted in 2016 by Audetico.
+Feature Description/Distribution Critical Habitat Feature Y/N Regularly Found in Aol?
+Significant Population in Aol? represents a small proportion of the coastal habitat that exists along the Romanian coast.
+Elymus farctus ssp. bessarabicus (Thinopyrum bessarabicum) Critically Endangered Red Book of Vascular Plants of Romania Not Assessed This species was recorded on the beach within the Project Aol during flora transect surveys conducted in 2016 by Auditeco.
 It is listed as Critically Endangered on the Red Book of Vascular Plants of Romania (2009).
 Not a feature of the Danube Delta SCI.
 Although the AoA may support a nationally or regionally significant populations, the Project AoI is not believed to support a significant population as the AoI represents a small proportion of the coastal habitat that exists along the Romanian coast.
-Y Y N Cirsium alatum Critically Endangered Red Book of Vascular Plants of Romania Not Assessed This species was recorded on the beach within the Project Aol during flora transect surveys conducted by Audetico.
+Y Y Ν Cirsium alatum Critically Endangered Red Book of Vascular Plants of Romania Not Assessed This species was recorded on the beach within the Project Aol during flora transect surveys conducted by Auditeco.
 It is listed as Critically Endangered on the Red Book of Vascular Plants of Romania (2009).
 Not a feature of the Danube Delta SCI.
 Although the AoA may support a nationally or regionally significant populations, the Project AoI is not believed to support a significant population as the AoI represents a small proportion of the coastal habitat that exists along the Romanian coast.
-Y Y N Steppe carpenter moth Catopta thrips - Data Deficient Steppe carpenter moth was reported present in the Project AoI by Audetico during their terrestrial invertebrate surveys in 2016.
+Y Y N Steppe carpenter moth Catopta thrips - Data Deficient Steppe carpenter moth was reported present in the Project AoI by Auditeco during their terrestrial invertebrate surveys in 2016.
 This species was recorded in the salt meadow habitat (Annex I EU Habitat Directive).
 It is a designating feature of the Danube Delta SCI and is included in Annex II and IV of the Habitats Directive.
-The Project AoI is considered to support a significant population of Steppe carpenter moth, given that the population within the Danube Delta SCI are of international importance.
 Y Y Y